Egg storage times: EFSA assesses public health risks

 - While the best-before date appears on the package, the sell-by date is an instruction to shop staff and does not appear on the packaging.

-- The model used was provided by the Australian Egg Corporation Limited and was modified by experts from the Food Standards Australia New Zealand and EFSA experts to include data relevant to the EU situation (such as storage practices and data on prevalence of Salmonella Enteritidis contaminated eggs).
+- The model used was provided by the Australian Egg Corporation Limited and was modified by experts from the Food Standards Australia New Zealand and EFSA experts to include data relevant to the EU situation (such as storage practices and data on prevalence The proportion of a population found to have a condition. of Salmonella Enteritidis contaminated eggs).